-Although this project focused on endorsement, NQF's work on prevention and population health extends to efforts to reduce disparities in health outcomes and promote the coordination of communities to improve local population health.
+Although this project focused on measure endorsement, NQF's work on prevention and population health extends to efforts to reduce disparities in health outcomes and promote the coordination of communities to improve local population health.
 For example, NQF commissioned a report to identify opportunities to align health improvement activities and measurement across the healthcare and government public health systems.
 Most recently, NQF developed an action guide that provides practical guidance for communities to make lasting improvements in population health.

 NQF's prevention and population health portfolio of measures includes measures for health-related behaviors to promote healthy living; community-level indicators of health and disease; modifiable social, economic, and environmental determinants of health; primary prevention and/or screening; and oral health (see Appendix B).

-In this cycle, NQF reviewed two screening measures and five measures related to pediatric dentistry for maintenance of endorsement.
+For the fall 2017 cycle, the Prevention and Population Health Standing Committee evaluated seven measures for maintenance of endorsement using NQF's standard evaluation criteria; two screening measures and five measures related to pediatric dentistry.
 The Committee expressed some concerns about how well the specifications of some measures aligned with the evidence, appropriateness of exclusions, and missing data on disparities.

-For the fall 2017 cycle, the Prevention and Population Health Standing Committee evaluated seven measures using NQF's standard evaluation criteria.
 All measures had been previously endorsed.
-The Committee recommended four measures for endorsement, did not reach consensus on two measures, and did not recommend one measure for endorsement.
-The Committee will reconvene, following the
+Ultimately, five measures are endorsed and two measures did not maintain endorsement.